 The band of underground souls was founded in 2005 in the town of Frankfort, Indiana.
+The group used a drum machine.
+The band issued a demo, called Suicide In Winter's Moonlight.
 Autopsy Kitchen issued the group’s The Night Our Rituals Blackened The Stars album in late 2006.
+A split with Ministries Of Blood arrived in 2007.

 ENSEPULCHRED - THE NIGHT OUR RITUALS BLACKENED THE STARS - AUTOPSY KITCHEN